-- The College and Career Readiness Standards were validated as reflecting expectations for readiness in a cross-section of representative entry-level college courses from all levels of the state's postsecondary system - This alignment analysis confirms that every cross-disciplinary skill is highly aligned with at least one CTE course studied, with variations in expectations for student preparation among CTE courses - The snapshot of the 9 CTE courses analyzed does not reflect the full range of knowledge and skills necessary for success in any entire CTE program or career pathway, but does suggest areas where high schools could improve preparation for students planning to enroll in CTE programs
+The College and Career Readiness Standards were validated as reflecting expectations for readiness in a cross-section of representative entry-level college courses from all levels of the state's eptC2009 by the Educational Policy Improvement Center.
+ALL RIGHTS RESE Educational use of materials on this website, including reproduction, modification, distribution or republication, without the prior written consent of EPIC, is strictly prohibited.
+Policy Improvement Center

+This alignment analysis confirms that every cross-disciplinary skill is highly aligned with at least one CTE course studied, with variations in expectations for student preparation among CTE courses epezoog by the Education 09 by the Educational Policy Improvement Center, ALL RIGHTS RESERVED of materials on this website, including reproduction, modification, distribution or republication, without the prior written consent of EPIC, is strictly prohibited Educational Policy Improvement Center

+The snapshot of the 9 CTE courses analyzed does not reflect the full range of knowledge and skills necessary for success in any entire CTE program or career pathway, but does suggest areas where high schools could improve preparation for students planning to enroll